jank-lang/jank/book/src/reference/error/parse/internal-failure.md

 # parse/internal-failure
-Internal parse failure.

-## Additional explanation
-This indicates an internal problem while building forms from tokens, rather than a normal user-facing syntax mistake.
+This indicates an internal problem while building forms from tokens.
+It is not a normal syntax mistake.

 ## Mitigations
-Try to simplify the source and then [report it as a jank bug](/troubleshooting/getting-help.md).
+Try to simplify the source.
+Then [report it as a jank bug](/troubleshooting/getting-help.md).